Introduction

 This is a great way to quickly populate your library with a vast collection of common and useful commands.
 The imported

-category, so they don't mix with your personal bookmarks unless you want them
+category so they don't mix with your personal bookmarks.
+Once fetched, they will

 Usage